Tree growth acceleration explanation fractal

 Update: 2014 05 14

-I am in the process of publishing, very happy with my paper, looking forward to peer Review.
+I am in the process of publishing, thrilled with my paper, and looking forward to peer Review.

 Comments